Tertiary Covenant lot example

 Tertiary Covenant lots

-The Article will amend the Zoning code as follows:
+The zoning code reads as follows:

-1. Amend Section 2A by adding the following new definition, in alphabetical order with existing definitions:
+1. Section 2A includes the following definitions:

 TERTIARY LOT